fwip/mtg_pronouns/reworded_cards.md

 Fertilid enters the battlefield with two +1/+1 counters on it.

 {1}{G}, Remove a +1/+1 counter from Fertilid: Target player searches their library for a basic land card and puts it onto the battlefield tapped.
-Then they shuffles their library.
+Then that player shuffles their library.

 **0 / 0**